 Who is an architect in Mauritius?

 In Mauritius only those who have been registered by the Professional Architects Council may legally be called “Architect”.
-The council will ascertain that the person in question has completed the necessary studies and have done a traineeship in an architect’s office before the registration.
+The council will ascertain that the person in question has completed the necessary studies and has done a traineeship under the supervision of a qualified architect before the registration.

 Qualified architects from overseas may practice only if they also have been registered with the council and have partnered with a local architect.